EA Codebooks

 Existential Analysis Codebooks for LLM-Assisted Qualitative Analysis

 Two open-source codebooks supporting the WCET4 (2026) paper "Do You Understand?!"
 Best Practices using Artificial Intelligence in Research (and Life) by Graham Nelson-Zutter, MSc.
-Both are downloadable, citable, and licensed CC BY 4.0 for reuse in your own research.
+Both are downloadable, citable, and licensed CC BY-NC-ND 4.0 (attribution, non-commercial, no derivatives) for use in your own research.

 EA 4FM Codebook